A summer-long themed entertainment exploration through the lens of a children's museum exhibit that is:

 Research

-I created an outline for a more robust experience that includes further social emotional information, keeping within the theme of adventure.
-Maps like these support visitors with intellectual disabilities by providing them a clear path forward, and a preview of exhibit content.
-The final touches added to my exhibit served to make the experience multi-sensory-- meaning there are various ways to access information.
-Everything should be visual, audible, and tactile, so no one is missing anything.
+The two stations would only be a small part of a more robust adventure-themed exhibit about SEL.
+The outline above provides visitors with intellectual disabilities with a clear path forward, and a preview of what’s to come.
+Some final touches make the experience multi-sensory-- meaning there are various ways to access information.
+Everything should be visual, audible, AND tactile, so no one is missing anything.